tusharginotra/pet-perfect-backend-assignment/readme.md

 **Output** : ![](images/output-4.png)

 ### 5. LIKE A BOOK : MAKE PUT REQUEST BY PASSING BEARER TOKEN THAT YOU GOT WHILE LOGGING IN

-**URL** : localhost:8082/books/like/b9a7c1c3cfbbdc28a21c28ee
+To login use one of the following email and password :

+      {
+        "email": "test@test.com",
+        "password": "password"
+      },
+      {
+        "email": "user2@example.com",
+        "password": "password"
+      }

+You will get a token, copy the token and pass the token as bearer in POSTMAN **URL** : localhost:8082/books/like/b9a7c1c3cfbbdc28a21c28ee

 **Output** : ![](images/output-5.png)